blossm-network/toolbox/README.md

 }
 ```

-Each time you make a request, the Blossm procedures know that you have access to this specific team, and can prevent access at the gateway level if the requesting token seems to be lacking permissions.
+Each time you make a request, the Blossm procedures know that you have access to this specific team, and can prevent access at the gateway level if the requesting token is lacking permissions.

 If calling a `view-store` within the "team" context, you'll only be able to access data that was created from the team with `root` "q1w2e3r4t5y6".